 Collectively, the Districts own, operate, and maintain 1,400 miles of main trunk sewers and 11 wastewater treatment plants, which manage approximately 415 million gallons per day (mgd).
 Of this total, approximately 37% (154 mgd) is treated to a level that is suitable for reuse in the dry Southern California climate.
 This wastewater system is divided into three major categories (as discussed below): the Joint Outfall System, outlying Districts (consisting of the Antelope and Santa Clarita Valleys), and Districts that contract with the City of Los Angeles.
 The level of treatment, capacity, and current flows being treated at each of the wastewater treatment facilities is shown in Table 2.
-The Districts also operate two active landfills, four landfill energy recovery facilities, two recycle centers, a transfer station, and two materials recovery facilities; maintain four closed landfills; participate in the operation of two refuse-to-energy facilities; and have developed one remote landfill site.
+The Districts also operate two active landfills, four landfill energy recovery facilities, one recycle center, a transfer station, and two materials recovery facilities; maintain four closed landfills; participate in the operation of two refuse-to-energy facilities; and have developed one remote landfill site.

 In conformance with the Districts’ regional approach to administration, 17 of the Districts are signatory to the Joint Outfall Agreement (JOA), an agreement that provides for collective ownership and operation of shared wastewater conveyance, treatment and disposal facilities.
 These 17 Districts (Nos.
 1, 2, 3, 5, 8, 15, 16, 17, 18, 19, 21, 22, 23, 28, 29, and 34 and South Bay Cities) are known collectively as the Joint Outfall Districts (JOD).
 District No. 2 is the appointed agent for all of the signatory Districts with respect to matters necessary to carry out the purposes of the JOA.
 The JOD are located in the central, southern, and eastern portions of the county.
 The JOD extend south from the foothills of the San Gabriel Mountains to the Palos Verdes Peninsula and are bounded on the east by Orange and San Bernardino counties, on the west by the cities of Glendale and Los Angeles, and Santa Monica Bay, and on the south by San Pedro Bay.